-- 1. Test the device in an immersive virtual reality (VR) setting (Spring & Summer 2023)
+Test the device in an immersive virtual reality (VR) setting (Spring & Summer 2023)

 - Seeking participants to give us feedback on our approach!

 - Youth and adults

 - Compensation for participation

 - 2. Field test the device in a real classroom setting (Nov 2023-March 2024)

 - Youth and adults

 - Community settings

 - \$100 honorarium

+In partnership with

 - In partnership with ACT-Autism Community Training